eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetObjectV1ResponseMPayload.md

 SetEEzsignfolderSendreminderfrequency sets EEzsignfolderSendreminderfrequency field to given value.

-### GetPkiEzsignfolderID
+### GetDtEzsignfolderDuedate

-`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetPkiEzsignfolderID() int32`
+`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetDtEzsignfolderDuedate() string`

-GetPkiEzsignfolderID returns the PkiEzsignfolderID field if non-nil, zero value otherwise.
+GetDtEzsignfolderDuedate returns the DtEzsignfolderDuedate field if non-nil, zero value otherwise.

-### GetPkiEzsignfolderIDOk
+### GetDtEzsignfolderDuedateOk

-`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetPkiEzsignfolderIDOk() (*int32, bool)`
+`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetDtEzsignfolderDuedateOk() (*string, bool)`

-GetPkiEzsignfolderIDOk returns a tuple with the PkiEzsignfolderID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDtEzsignfolderDuedateOk returns a tuple with the DtEzsignfolderDuedate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPkiEzsignfolderID
+### SetDtEzsignfolderDuedate

-`func (o *EzsignfolderGetObjectV1ResponseMPayload) SetPkiEzsignfolderID(v int32)`
+`func (o *EzsignfolderGetObjectV1ResponseMPayload) SetDtEzsignfolderDuedate(v string)`

-SetPkiEzsignfolderID sets PkiEzsignfolderID field to given value.
+SetDtEzsignfolderDuedate sets DtEzsignfolderDuedate field to given value.

 ### GetDtEzsignfolderSentdate